Sporran: Tradition

 Soldiers did not wear sporrans very often in daily life.
 The main function of sporrans were used as haversack, for each Highlander carried his own provision of oatmeal—eating it if necessary, raw, or mixed with a little cold water—as did Montrose in the dawn before the Battle of Inverlochy.
 To have enough comfort for a soldier to be able to walk, the sporran usually would be worn as high as possible.
 Soldiers normally could get a sporran from the regimental office free of charge, as long as they gave it back when they left the Regiment.
 However, some officers and sergeants had to pay and book their own unique styles of sporrans.
 That sporran was their private property, no matter if they still stayed and served in the Regiments.

 For most highlander regiments, they used different number of tassels to distinguish their own unique symbol.
 For example, The Argyll and Sutherland Highlanders regiment used six tassels on sporrans to differ with other highlanders' regiments.
 The general rules for six tassels are: two at the top in a line, two under them in a line, and two in the centre to hang below these, so that a line drawn across the bottom of the side tassels would pass through the centre of the centre tassels.
 The sporran-belt when on the man is to be cut to three inches from the buckle, and to be cut to a point in the shoemaker's shop—it is not to be doubled into the keeper; one keeper will be sufficient—and the point of strap will be in the direction of the right hip, and the buckle will be worn exactly over the spine and not to one side.

 The tradition of wearing sporran in the Argyll and Sutherland Highlanders Regiment is a bit different from the daily wearing of other highlanders.
 The official description of the dress sporran is "engraved gilt top, five sided, square edges, with centre in black enamel.
 On the centre, Boar's head and scroll.
 Princess' Coronet on top with her Cypher, the cat and scroll similar to full dress headdress.
 Six small gold bullion tassels."

-Here is the Dress Regulations to indicate; the dress sporran was not to exceed eleven inches in length, and the badger-skin sporran no more than thirteen inches.
+Here are the dress regulations to indicate; the dress sporran was not to exceed eleven inches in length, and the badger-skin sporran no more than thirteen inches.
 The dress sporran was not to have more than six tassels.
 Officers were permitted to wear undress sporran resembling the men's.
 Goatskins with silver tassels were differed as the style of the officers' sporran with other ranks.
 The knobs (i.e. the bells) on the tassels of the officer's purse were ordered to the gilt.
 The rank-and-file purse was of black hair with white tassels, and was still larger and broader than formerly.